General questions

 If you decide to seek investigations via your GP, you will need to ask them for a copy of the results and send them to us when available.

-If you require an onward referral your doctor will generate a letter for you.
+If you require an onward referral outside of skindoc your doctor will generate a letter for you.
 You can use the letter to organise your next appointment.
 In the private sector, this is relatively straightforward but if you ask your GP to refer you into the NHS you may experience some resistance not to mention long waiting times.

 If you have private health insurance, speak to your insurer before you book your next appointment.
 You will need to check if the referral is covered under your policy with them.